geniusdibya/pepipost-sdk-php/linux-installation.md

 # Steps to install Pepipost PHP Code Library on Linux

-Developers always :heart: the freedom of working on open Source and why not ?

-if it is more secure and free So is our APIs
+Developers always :heart: the freedom of working on open source and why not? - If it's more secure and free.
+So is our APIs.

 ```
 Optional Note: This library will be sending HTTP calls to Pepipost server and hence if you're running any firewalls